 - 1 to 2 cups all-purpose flour

-- 6 to 8 cups vegetable oil, for frying
+- 6 to 8 cups vegetable oil for frying

-- 1. Three hours before you want to fry, clean the chicken.
+- Three hours before you want to fry, clean the chicken.
 Get rid of any feather remnants (you’d be surprised, they’re there) and organs (including the heart and liver).
 Pat the chicken very dry with paper towels and then season it all over with salt and pepper.
 Cover and refrigerate for 2 hours.
 Remove from the refrigerator and let it rest at room temperature for 30 to 60 minutes.

-- 2. Arrange 2 bowls, 1 with room-temperature water, the other with the flour, next to the stove.
+- Arrange 2 bowls, 1 with room-temperature water, the other with the flour, next to the stove.
 In a large stockpot or Dutch oven, pour in the oil until it reaches 1/3 of the way up, ideally, and definitely no more than halfway, as you don't want the hot oil to bubble over.
 Heat the oil until it reaches 370°F (188°C).

 - Carefully lower the floured chicken into the oil, working in small batches so as not to crowd the pieces, and cook for 15 to 20 minutes, turning the chicken every so often.
 The chicken is done when you cut into a piece and the meat is white throughout with no trace of pink.
 (The breasts will cook faster than the legs or thighs.)
 Use the thermometer to maintain the oil temperature between 365°F (185°C) and 370°F (188°C).

 Have you, like me, been searching for the secret to the BEST Fried Chicken?
 Simply put, this recipe with the most common ingredients is IT.

 You may be thinking, “Hey, if I dunk the seasoned chicken into water, won’t all my seasonings wash away?”
 The answer is that some of the salt and pepper do release into the water.
 However, I assure you, the finished chicken didn’t need additional seasoning.
 I tested this by salting a few pieces fresh from the oil, and those pieces were too salty.
-As long as you generously season the chicken to begin with, you’re good without any post-cooking seasoning.
+As long as you generously season the chicken, to begin with, you’re good without any post-cooking seasoning.